gregstont/MeshVote/README.md

   - host a poll session, where the user will define a set of questions to be asked to other peers

 ### How to join a poll session
   - enter your user name on the home screen and hit "join session".
-You will be brought to the "Join Session" browser where nearby poll session will appear
+You will be brought to the "Join Session" browser where nearby poll sessions will appear

   <img src="screenshots/JoinScreen.png" width="40%" />

   - from here, you may choose a session to join.
-Once connected, you will be ready to tall the poll:
+Once connected, you will be ready to take the poll:

   <img src="screenshots/ConnectedScreen.png" width="40%" />

-  - when the poll begings, you will be prompted with a series of questions
+  - when the poll begins, you will be prompted with a series of questions

   <img src="screenshots/TakingPoll.png" width="40%" />